EBay removes listings of Hawaii beach sand from its website

 The Hawaii Tribune-Herald reported Saturday that it asked the company about the listings before they were taken down.
 Among them was a listing claiming to have sand from Papakolea Beach, also known as Green Sands Beach.

-State Department of Land and Natural Resources spokeswoman Deborah Ward said it is illegal to take sand from Hawaii beaches.
+It is illegal to take sand from Hawaii beaches, state Department of Land and Natural Resources spokeswoman Deborah Ward said.
 The law contains a limited number of exceptions that do not include personal or commercial sales.
 Fines for illegally collecting Hawaii sand can reach upward of $100,000.

 "It used to be legal to take sand up to a certain amount per person, per day.
 However, the law was changed, and taking sand is now illegal," Ward said.

-Ward said the department is investigating one case of "sale of sand" on social media, but declined comment on whether the sale was through eBay.
+She said the department is investigating one case of "sale of sand" on social media, but she declined comment on whether the sale was through eBay.

 Ryan Moore, eBay director of global corporate affairs and communication, said the company took the listings down and notified sellers after the newspaper reached out.